British occupation of the Faroe Islands: Occupation

+By 12 April, HMS Suffolk was on passage to the Faroe Islands.
 An announcement was broadcast on BBC radio.
 An aircraft of the Royal Air Force (RAF) was seen over the Faroese capital Tórshavn on the same day.
-On 12 April, two destroyers of the Royal Navy arrived in Tórshavn harbour.
-Following a meeting with Carl Aage Hilbert (the Danish prefect of the islands) and Kristian Djurhuus (president of the Løgting, the Faroese parliament), an emergency meeting of the Løgting was convened the same afternoon.
+On 12 April, the two Royal Navy destroyers HMS Havant and HMS Hesperus carried out anti-submarine search operations prior to the entry into Tórshavn.
+Following a meeting with Prefect Hilbert and Kristian Djurhuus (president of the Løgting), an emergency meeting of the Løgting was convened the same afternoon.
 Pro-independence members tried to declare the independence of the Faroe Islands from the Kingdom of Denmark but were outvoted.
-An official announcement was later made announcing the occupation and ordering a nighttime blackout in Tórshavn and neighbouring Argir, the censorship of post and telegraphy and the prohibition of the use of motor vehicles during the night without a permit.
+An official announcement was later made announcing the occupation and ordering a night blackout in Tórshavn and neighbouring Argir, the censorship of post and telegraphy and the prohibition of the use of motor vehicles during the night without a permit.